Where is the address for my seed order?

 Do you stratify seed before shipment?

 The Seed Bank does not stratify seeds.
 Stratification of seeds requires them to be damp for an extended period of time.
-Seeds that require stratification need to have it done immediately before planting.
+Seeds that require stratification need to have it done immediately before or after planting.

 There are a number of factors that determine how much seed is included in a packet.